WHAT IS APCSW

 Having gained the support of the membership we have been able to turn this reflection into a clear Vision and Mission for the APCSW which you will find below.

-You’ll also find below a short history of the Association and a link to our Constitution.
+You’ll also find below a short history of the Association and a link to our Constitution which was updated in February 2020.

 Through the work of the Association and its members, the role of palliative care social work will be highly valued by people with life limiting illnesses, the people that are important to them, those that support them, communities, clinicians and the wider social work profession and viewed as core to the delivery of excellent palliative, end of life and bereavement care.